Adam-Ant/docker-headphones/Readme.md

 #Headphones
-A dockerfile to run the music management program Headphones.
+An Alpine Linux based dockerfile to run the music management program Headphones.
 It expects a  partition to store data mapped to /config in the container, and a volume where your downloads should go stored at /media.
 Enjoy!

 This dockerfile uses a user with uid 526.
 Make sure this user has write access to the /config folder.
 ##Example run command